-Leclerc takes Azerbaijan sprint pole after crash
+Leclerc takes Azerbaijan sprint pole despite crash

 Leclerc said: "With the soft tyre was a little bit tricky.
 You get into Q3 and we haven't driven on these tyres since yesterday.
 It's not so long and the conditions were very different and the rears overheated a bit on the first lap.

-"(On my final lap) I was behind compared to my first lap and was pushing a bit but I overdid it in Turn Five."
+"[On my final lap] I was behind compared to my first lap and was pushing a bit ,but I overdid it in Turn Five."

 He said he expected to struggle to stay in front of the Red Bulls in the sprint, which starts at 14:30 UK time.